GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/03.421-430/04.We-Dedicate-to-Thee/docs.md

 ---
+title: |
-title: 424.
-We Dedicate to Thee
+    424. We Dedicate to Thee - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 424.
+We Dedicate to Thee.
+Maker of land and rolling sea, We dedicate this house to thee; And what our willing hands have done, We give to God and to the Son.
+    keywords:  |
-    keywords: Christ in Song, We Dedicate to Thee, Maker of land and rolling sea,
+        Christ in Song, adventhymnals, advent hymnals, We Dedicate to Thee, Maker of land and rolling sea.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 424. WE DEDICATE TO THEE
+####  Christ in Song,

 ```txt
 1.